-Investment banking is split into front office, middle office, and back office activities.
+Investment banking is split into the front office, middle office, and back office activities.
 Think you want to be an investment banker?
 Chances are the role you are imagining is a front office role.

 On the other hand, The bank where you maintain your current (UK), checking (USA) or savings account is a commercial or retail bank.
 You cannot go into an investment bank and deposit your money, get your ATM card, or ask for a student loan.
-This is what commercial or retail banks do. – The value of transactions that happen in a retail bank is very low in nature but the number of transactions are significantly higher than those of investment banks Some retail banks have an investment banking unit, others do not.
-For example SBI Bank is primarily a Retail Bank and has established a subsidiary company SBI Cap Securities, which carries on investment banking operations.
+This is what commercial or retail banks do. – The value of transactions that happen in a retail bank is very low in nature but the number of transactions is significantly higher than those of investment banks Some retail banks have an investment banking unit, others do not.
+For example, SBI Bank is primarily a Retail Bank and has established a subsidiary company SBI Cap Securities, which carries on investment banking operations.
 Retail Banking encompasses a wide variety of products and services like Savings Accounts, Bank Guarantees, Certificate of Deposits, Mortgages, Personal Loans, Letter of credits, Foreign Exchange services for retails clients, Insurance business, Wealth Management Services, Personal Banking, Stock Brokerage Services, Locker Facilities etc. which are not provided by Investment Banks.

 Some of the well-known Investment Banks include:

-- J P Morgan and Chase
+- JP Morgan and Chase

 - Bank of America